stairwaytowonderland/resume-md-to-ats-converter/README.md

-# Resume/CV Markdown to ATS `.docx` Converter ⭐
+# Resume Markdown ➜ ATS-friendly Document ⭐

-A tool to convert your Markdown resume or cv into an ATS-friendly Word document that looks clean and professional while preserving your carefully crafted content.
+A tool to convert your Markdown resume or cv into an ATS-friendly Word document that looks clean and professional while preserving your carefully crafted content. 🚀

 ## Overview 📚